 - Fartillery: He's a master of this.
-He's also the one to teach the player the first two farts of the game.
+He's also the one to teach the player the first two fart powers of the game.

 - It Amused Me: His reasoning behind having the New Kid beat up Clyde in the tutorial amounted to this.

-- Pretty much his reasoning behind most everything, actually.
+- Pretty much his reasoning behind mostly everything, actually.

 - Kamehamehadoken: He apparently never removed that V-Chip.

 - Lightning/Fire Juxtaposition: Curse (Lightning), Flame Strike and Burning Cloud (Fire).